bassjobsen/woocommerce-twitterbootstrap/README.md

 Template overwriting
 --------------------
 Copy the templates from wp-content/plugins/woocommerce-twitter/templates/ to wp-content/themes/{your(child)theme}/woocommerce-twitter/.
 Edit the templates to adopt them to your needs now.
+When a product does not have a featured image placeholder.php sets a placeholder image.
+This template can be overwritten too.

 Shortcodes
 ----------